Republic Wireless is a cell phone service provider that began offering service in 2011.

-Republic Wireless uses the Sprint network for all of your cell calls, text messages and data that don’t end up going over WiFi.
-The Sprint network is actually one of the better networks in terms of 4G LTE coverage in my area, which is nice if I want to pay for the faster data.
+Republic Wireless uses the Sprint or T-Mobile network for all of your cell calls, text messages and data that don’t end up going over WiFi depending on which phone you use.

 Make sure to check the coverage in your area on the Republic Wireless website.
 You can see coverage maps and enter your zip code to see what coverage they have in your area.

-Over the past year, we’ve encountered just a few places where my wife didn’t have phone or data service through Republic Wireless.
+Over the past year, we’ve encountered just a few places where we didn’t have phone or data service through Republic Wireless.
 However, I can remember there were dead spots when I used to have AT&T, too.

 When you consider how much cheaper Republic Wireless is than AT&T, Verizon or Sprint, I’m willing to accept an occasional area of spotty service for the hundreds of dollars I’ll save each year.

 You Can Switch From WiFi To Cell Service Manually During A Call